xiaochen93/airflow/README.md

 # airflow
+2023-09-28
+Updated the dag activation time and make them running sequentially.

 2023-09-27
 Configured the default attribute of translated to be "0".
 Every crawled document would require additional processing.
 - English - CNA, REDDIT